clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Kernel development on Clear Linux
 #################################

-The kernel is the heart of an operating system with many things relying on it to provide access to hardware and software functionality.
-The Linux kernel is very customizable and extensible.
+This document shows how to obtain and compile a Linux kernel source using the |CL-ATTR| development tooling.

 The `kernels available in Clear Linux`_ aim to be performant and practical.
 In some cases, it may be necessary modify the kernel to suit your specific needs or test new kernel code as a developer.

-This document shows how to obtain and compile a Linux kernel source using the |CL-ATTR| development tooling.

 .. contents:: :local:
    :depth: 2